FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 ### Push Command using HTTP POST

 Setting up the southbound communication between an IoT Agent and IoT devices is known as provisioning.
-This ensures that the IoT Agent holds sufficient information to be able to contact each IoT device.
+This ensuress that the IoT Agent holds sufficient information to be able to contact each IoT device.
 In other words it knows where to send commands and which commands are supported.
 In order to send a command to a device, the IoT Agent sends a POST request to the endpoint supplied by the device.
 The body of the POST request holds the command.